100-m/nx.digital/doc/security.md

 ## Ensuring Business Continuity

+Business continuity plan covers the following risks:
+- delivery defect
+- issues with our third-party services

 There are 2 channels of communication to reach us, a dedicated slack channel and a support email address *contact@100m.io*.

 The support team is available from Monday to Friday from 9:00 am to 7:00 pm, within a maximum of 2 hours.

-Business continuity plan covers the following risks:
-- delivery defect
-- Issues with our third-party service
-- Issues with our Cloud provider.

 In the case of a major incident, each team member is trained to apply our Recovery plan.
-The training is realized in our demonstration environment at least once a year.
-The recovery plan execution necessitates 1 day.
+The recovery plan execution takes 1 day.

-# How we set up a secure & OS agnostic software factory in a public cloud environment
+# Development process security

 ## Administrator Management